Ama Dablam: Accidents

+In May 1959, George Fraser and Mike Harris, two of Britain's finest climbers, were last seen at 6,400 metres (21,000 ft) on the mountain's north ridge, but never returned to tell whether they had reached the summit.

-On the night of 13/14 November 2006, a large serac collapse occurred from the hanging glacier, which swept away several tents at Camp III, killing six climbers (3 European, 3 Sherpa).
+On the night of 13/14 November 2006, a large serac collapse occurred from the hanging glacier, which swept away several tents at Camp III, killing six climbers (three European, three Nepalese).
 Eyewitness testimony indicates that Camp III had not been sited in an unusual or abnormally dangerous spot, and that the serac fall was of such magnitude as to render the specific placing of the tents at Camp III irrelevant.

 On November 28, 2016, highly acclaimed climbing Sherpa Lakpa Thundu Sherpa of Pangboche was killed when a 5.4 magnitude earthquake struck, triggering an avalanche and the release of a few ice blocks.
 Thundu was at 19,680 ft on the 22,349 ft mountain.

-On November 11, 2017, Valery Rozov was killed when he jumped from the mountain in a wingsuit and struck a cliff.
+On 11 November 2017, Russian BASE jumper Valery Rozov was killed when he jumped from the mountain in a wingsuit and struck a cliff.

+On 28 April 2025, Austrian climber Martin Hornegger was reported dead after he fell during his descent from the mountain on 26 April.

 In popular culture

 A representation of Ama Dablam was originally used by Invesco Perpetual as its branding logo within the UK.
-It has since been adopted by the INVESCO group of companies as its worldwide signature.
+It has since been adopted by the Invesco group of companies as its worldwide signature.